Bakery-Style Chocolate Chip Cookies At Home!

 - 1 Tbsp pure vanilla extract

-- Flaked salt or fleur de sel for sprinkling
+- Flaky sea salt or fleur de sel,

 Instructions

-- Place 200 g butter into a medium sized saucepan, set over medium-low heat.
+- Mix the wet ingredients.
+Place 200g butter into a medium sized saucepan, set over medium-low heat.
 Heat stirring occasionally, until the butter is melted.
 Remove from the heat and pour the butter into a large mixing bowl.
-Add 285 g light brown sugar and 80 g granulated sugar.
+Add 285g light brown sugar and 80g granulated sugar.
 Whisk until smooth and combined.
 Set the bowl aside.

-- In a separate medium sized mixing bowl, whisk together 175 g all-purpose flour, 175 g spelt flour, 1 ¼ tsp baking soda, 1 tsp baking powder, and 1 tsp salt.
+- Mix the dry ingredients.
+In a separate medium sized mixing bowl, whisk together 175g all-purpose flour, 175g spelt flour, 1¼ tsp baking soda, 1 tsp baking powder, and 1 tsp Koshersalt.
 Set aside.

-- Add the egg into the bowl with the butter and sugar.
+- Combine the wet and dry ingredients.
+Add the egg into the bowl with the butter and sugar.
 Whisk until smooth and glossy, then add 1 Tbsp vanilla extract.
 Whisk until combined.
 Using a wooden spoon, incorporate half of the dry ingredients into the bowl until just combined (some dry flour pockets should remain).
 Add in the remaining dry ingredients, again, mixing until just combined.

-- Fold in 225 g dark chocolate chunks until evenly incorporated.
+- Stir in the chocolate, then chill.
+Fold in 225g dark chocolate chunks until evenly incorporated.
 Cover the bowl with plastic wrap and chill in a refrigerator for 30 minutes and up to 1 hour.
 (Any longer and the dough will be hard to roll — set it out on the counter until soft enough to roll out.)

 Nutrition